Help01/actorswiki/Scene-organization.md

 It`s particularly worth mentioning 'Scene Kernel'.
 It is the root scene.
 From it comes the initialization of the framework, plug-ins, templates.
 Without this scene, nothing will work and it must always be present both in 'Scenes Depends On' and in 'Scenes To Keep' on the main scenes.

-Please note 'Scene Kernel' is not for adding any contents.
+Please note 'Scene Kernel' is only for editing Kernel starter settings.

 ## From the Cook-Book